koas/my-second-pc/README.md

-# my-second-pc
+# My second pc
-A window system that emulates a desktop environment, written in vanilla JS
+A window system that emulates a desktop environment, written in vanilla JS.
+See a (still!) working demo at [koas./dev/m2pc](https://koas.dev/m2pc)